kovacsandor/k8s-test/README.md

 ##### Create secrets for environment variables

+Make sure you provided the `secret.yaml` file for all microservices.

 ```bash
 # client environment variables were set at image build time
 kubectl apply -f ./microservice-a/secret.yaml